Skip to main content

 All the above categories need their own unique PAN to operate legally, open business bank accounts, and pay corporate taxes.

-Here is a simple, step-by-step breakdown of how to apply online:
+Here is a step-by-step breakdown of how to apply online:

-- Fill in Your Details: Carefully enter your personal information, including your full name, date of birth, mobile number, and email address.
+3. Fill in Your Details: Carefully enter your personal information like your full name, date of birth, mobile number, and email address.

-- Select the Submission Mode: You can choose to submit your application digitally (using Aadhaar-based e-KYC) or physically (by mailing photocopies of your documents).
+4. Select the Submission Mode: Choose to submit your application digitally or physically.

-- Pay the Processing Fee: The fee for dispatching the card to an Indian address is quite nominal (usually around ₹107, including taxes).
-For a foreign address, the fee is higher (around ₹1,017) to cover international shipping costs.
-You can easily pay via credit/debit card, net banking, or UPI.
+• For a foreign address, the fee is around ₹1,017 to cover international shipping costs.
+(You can easily pay via credit/debit card, net banking, or UPI).

 Essential Document required while applying for PAN Card

-To ensure your PAN application is approved without any delays, you need to provide proof of who you are and where you live.
+You need to provide proof to ensure your PAN application is approved without any delays.
 The Income Tax Department strictly requires three types of documents:

 Physical PAN vs. Instant e-PAN